AchaserL/SSR/JAPE-SSR/README.md

 * Numpy

 ## Datasets
-Please create a directory named "data" under "SSR/JAPE-SSR/".
+Please create a directory named "SSR/JAPE-SSR/data/".

 The whole datasets can be found in the [here](http://ws.nju.edu.cn/jape/)